 Cortina d’Ampezzo Dolomiti

-Cortina d’Ampezzo Ski resort Italy is one of the largest and most popular places for ski holidays in the Dolomites.
+Cortina d’Ampezzo Ski Resort Italy is one of the largest and most popular places for ski holidays in the Dolomites.
 One of the reasons is because of the many winter championships that have been held over the years.
-Cortina d’Ampezzo hosted the 1956 Winter Olympics and have been selected to co-host the 2026 Winter Olympics with Milan.
+Cortina d’Ampezzo hosted the 1956 Winter Olympics and has been selected to co-host the 2026 Winter Olympics with Milan.

 They will be hosting both the Audi FIS Ski World Cup Finals 2020 and the World Alpine ski championships 2021.

-It is known that the Dolomites has sunny ski conditions, with an average of 8 out of 10 days of sunshine.
-Between the skiing, culture, food and the various activities on and off the slopes, Cortina d’Ampezzo in the perfect winter holiday for everyone either looking for adventure or for a leisurely experience.
-It really is the perfect ski destination for everyone.
+It is known that the Dolomites have sunny ski conditions, with an average of 8 out of 10 days of sunshine.
+Between skiing, culture, food, and various activities on and off the slopes, Cortina is the perfect winter holiday.
+Especially for everyone either looking for adventure or for a leisurely experience.

-Make sure that you have the right travel insurance so you have peace of mind while in the Dolomites Italy on your ski holiday.
+Make sure that you have the right travel insurance while in the Dolomites on your ski holiday.
 You can compare the best holiday insurance quotes for FREE before you go.

-The Cortina piste is spread across 3 main ski areas, Tofana-Socrepres, Cristallo-Faloria and Lagazuoi – 5 Torri, as well as 4 smaller ones.
+The Cortina piste is spread across 3 main ski areas, Tofana-Socrepres, Cristallo-Faloria and Lagazuoi – 5 Torri.
+As well as 4 smaller areas.
 While they all add up to a modest 120km of pistes, they each have different characteristics and vary in ski difficulty.

-Even though the areas are spread out and are not linked by chairlifts or pistes there are ski buses that run frequently between the areas and Cortina town.
-These ski buses are free for anyone with a valid lift pass and there are bus stops around town where you catch them from.
+Even though the areas are spread out and are not linked by chairlifts or pistes.
+There are ski buses that run frequently between the areas and Cortina town.
+These ski buses are free for anyone with a valid lift pass and are available around town.

 The Tofana-Socrepes area is the biggest out of the 3 areas with 47km of piste and can be accessed via the Tofana-Socrepes chairlift or the new 10-seater gondola (Cortina/Col Druscie).
 It is also the most well known of the 3 areas hosting various ski competitions on the famous Olympia delle Tofane piste.